mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 [EditorCell_Basic](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.cells%28MPS.Editor%2F%29%2F%7EEditorCell_Basic) overwrites *paintComponent* and calls *paintCell* to paint the cell itself + *paintDecorations* to draw borders and messages in the editor. *paintCell* fills the background of the cell and paints the selection if necessary.
-Afterwards, the method *paintContent* is called which is the method that gets overriden most of the time.
-All of the paintX methods have a [Graphics](https://docs.oracle.com/javase/7/docs/api/java/awt/Graphics.html) that can be cast to a [Graphics2D](https://docs.oracle.com/javase/7/docs/api/java/awt/Graphics2D.html) if necessary.
+Afterwards, the method *paintContent* is called which is the method that gets overridden most of the time.
+All the *paintX* methods have a [Graphics](https://docs.oracle.com/javase/7/docs/api/java/awt/Graphics.html) that can be cast to a [Graphics2D](https://docs.oracle.com/javase/7/docs/api/java/awt/Graphics2D.html) if necessary.
 The old documentation at Oracle is still a good starting point to learn more about [2d Graphics in Java](https://docs.oracle.com/javase/tutorial/2d/index.html).
 To find examples in MPS, search for global usages of the [Graphics](http://127.0.0.1:63320/node?ref=6354ebe7-c22a-4a0f-ac54-50b52ab9b065%2Fjava%3Ajava.awt%28JDK%2F%29%2F%7EGraphics) class.